How to Clean a Pond Without Draining It in 3 Easy Steps

 And may do more harm than good.

-Not only can replacing the water result in problems in the future as you have disrupted the natural ecosystem of the water, draining the water out of your pond is only used in extreme cases and never in general cleaning.
+Not only can replacing the water result in problems in the future as you have disrupted the natural ecosystem of the water, completely draining your pond is only used in extreme cases and never in general cleaning.

 Did you know...